 Finally, collect the acknowledgment slip from the RTO which will mention the tentative date on which you will receive your duplicate registration certificate.
 The maximum fee for obtaining a duplicate certificate of registration is Rs.
 500.

-Note that the registration certificate is one of the most essential documents of your vehicle, and in case you have lost it, you need to apply for it immediately.
+There are many essential documents needed to buy or sell used car.
+The registration certificate is one of the most essential documents of them, and in case you have lost it, you need to apply for it immediately.
 Delaying the process could complicate matters in the long run.

 Therefore, make sure to register your car as soon as you buy it and obtain the registration certificate for the same.
 This will not only help you save from legal hassles in the future but also establish you as a law-abiding citizen.